teachingaway/teachingaway.github.io/index.md

 <p class='big-text'>Experienced IP and Business lawyers serving leading technology clients, from venture-backed startups to national brands.</p>

-Adler Vermillion is a law firm steeped in digital technology.
+Adler Vermillion is a New York City law firm steeped in digital technology.
 We provide a combination of intellectual property and commercial law expertise rarely found in a small firm.
 We raise capital, structure deals, secure patents and register trademarks.
 Our relationships in the venture capital and technology communities help connect clients to valuable resources.
 For certain early stage companies, we offer deferred fee arrangements.

 <a href="/clients"><strong>Trusted by clients across several industries:</strong></a>